palewire/first-python-notebook/docs/index.rst

 For this exercise, we're going to install and use `pandas <http://pandas.pydata.org/>`_, a tool developed at a financial investment firm that has become a leading open-source tool for accessing and analyzing data.

 We'll install pandas the same way we installed the Jupyter Notebook earlier: Our friend ``pip``.
-Save your notebook, switch to your window/command prompt and hit ``CTRL-C``.
+Save your notebook, switch to your command prompt and hit ``CTRL-C``.
 That will kill your notebook and return you to the command line.
 There we'll install pandas.

 .. code-block:: python